Alan Uglow: Career

-Alan Uglow’s first one-person show, outside the United States, was in 1983, Galerie Nordenhake, founded by Claes Nordenhake, in Malmö, Sweden.
-Uglow continued to show with the gallery in Malmö and Stockholm, and in Berlin, Germany; his final show with Galerie Nordenhake was 2006, Berlin.
+Alan Uglow’s first one-person show, outside the United States, was in 1983 at Galerie Nordenhake, founded by Claes Nordenhake, in Malmö, Sweden.
+Uglow continued to show with the gallery in Malmö and Stockholm, and in Berlin, Germany; his final show with Galerie Nordenhake was in 2006, in Berlin.

 In 1984, Uglow showed “Signal,” a structured, two-part painting, as well as one other discrete painting, at Gunther Umberg's Raum für Malerai (Room for Painting), Cologne, Germany.

-Beginning in 1988 through 2010, Uglow had an extended professional and personal relationship with Milco Onrust (1961–2015), and Boudi Eskens—who joined the gallery in 1992—showing initially with Galeri Onrust on the Prinsengracht, and later in their space on Planciusstraat, Amsterdam, NL.
+Beginning in 1988 through 2010, Uglow had an extended professional and personal relationship with Milco Onrust (1961–2015) and Boudi Eskens—who joined the gallery in 1992—showing initially with Galeri Onrust on the Prinsengracht and later in their space on Planciusstraat, Amsterdam, NL.